 In our previous article, we reviewed how to configure PAT and Static NAT.
 In this article, we will configure Dynamic Network Address Translation on a Router.

-To configure Dynamic NAT, you must first create an access-list.
-After you have granted access to the LAN IP block with access-list, you must create an IP pool with the ip nat pool command and add the addresses that you have allocated by the Internet Service Provider.
+To configure Dynamic NAT, you must first create an access list.
+After you have been granted access to the LAN IP block with the access list, you must create an IP pool with the ip nat pool command and add the addresses that you have allocated by the Internet Service Provider.

 To better understand Dynamic Address Translation, you can create a detailed network project using VMware Workstation and GNS3.